Constructing chiral effective field theory around unnatural leading-order interactions: Nucleon-nucleon phase shifts and triton binding energy

 The success of the momentum-dependent dibaryon potential in $\cs{1}{0}$ was more or less expected because it is unitarily equivalent to the energy-dependent version in $\cs{1}{0}$, at least at tree level.
 A third particle can assess its impact beyond the two-nucleon system.
 The exchanged pion in the radiative corrections considered in Sec.~\ref{sec:Radpi} plays the role of a third particle, but it is virtual.
 We therefore now asses what the theory predicts for the triton binding energy up to NLO.

-The calculation is set up following the power counting of partially-perturbative pions.
-At LO, we iterate to all orders the potential~\eqref{eqn:momdibpot} plus OPE in $\cs{1}{0}$, and one contact term plus OPE in $\csd$ and $\cp{3}{0}$.
+The calculation is set up following the power counting of partially perturbative pions.
+At LO, we iterate to all orders the potential~\eqref{eqn:momdibpot} plus OPE in $\cs{1}{0}$, and one contact term plus OPE in $\csd$ and $\cp{3}{0}$~\cite{Nogga:2005hy}.
 This is done by solving the Faddeev equations to obtain binding energies as LO.
 At NLO, in addition to the NLO $\cs{1}{0}$ force, OPE is included in channels up to $D$ waves ($\cp{1}{1}$, $\cp{3}{1}$, $\cpf$, $\cd{1}{2}$, $\cd{3}{2}$, and $\cdg$).
 Perturbative corrections to the binding energy are obtained by evaluating the NLO potentials between LO wavefunctions, obtained from the Faddeev equations along with the LO energies.
 For all calculations we include channels with angular momentum up to $j_{\text{max}}=4$ in the Faddeev equations.

-The results for various cutoff are shown in Table~\ref{tab:bd_triton} as columns of labelled ``SEP.''
+The results for various cutoff are shown in Table~\ref{tab:bd_triton} as columns of labeled ``SEP.''
 For comparison, we also show the results for the MMW scheme.
 Since the triton is relatively shallow, with an average binding momentum $\sqrt{2m_N B_\text{3H} / 3} \simeq 73$ MeV, we do not expect the dibaryon potential to necessarily perform much better in reproducing the triton binding energy.
 In fact, the NLO of MMW has a smaller cutoff variation, and the large $\Lambda$ limit is closer to the experimental value of $\simeq 8.5$ MeV.
 However, cutoff variation at best should be taken as a lower bound for the full theoretical uncertainty.
 The NLO correction of SEP is much smaller than MMW, which might imply that the actual EFT truncation error is smaller with SEP than with MMW.
-While a more systematic comparison of the two schemes in few- or many-nucleon is definitely interesting, it is beyond the scope of the paper.
+While a more systematic comparison of the two schemes in few- or many-nucleon is definitely interesting, it is beyond the scope of the paper, as is a triton calculation involving the energy-dependent dibaryon potential.
 We are for now content with finding that the the dibaryon potential gives a description of the three-nucleon system that is comparable to the MMW scheme.
+Both the SEP and MMW interactions yield the triton slightly more bound compared to earlier calculations using a similar perturbative power-counting scheme~\cite{Song:2016ale,Song:2016ale-err}.

 Nuclear-structure calculations using the dibaryon interaction~\cite{Yang:2020pgi} or an interaction inspired by it~\cite{SanchezSanchez:2020kbx} have been carried out previously.
 In Ref.~\cite{SanchezSanchez:2020kbx}, some of the light nuclei with $A = 3 \sim 6$ were investigated.
 A direct comparison between the triton binding energy calculated in Ref.~\cite{SanchezSanchez:2020kbx} and this work is however difficult because different power-counting and regularization schemes have been used.
 We only note that results agree within $10\%$.